-The daily switch on is also controlled with modern technology.
-Seven substations along the route are linked by the mobile phone network and switch on and off is controlled in that way.
+The daily switch on is controlled with modern technology.
+Seven substations along the route are linked linked together and controlled in that way.

 All the big tableaux have a little hut behind them and all of their wiring and controls are inside.